Vietnam.vn - Nền tảng quảng bá Việt Nam

 People can rest assured when using health insurance for medical examination and treatment without worrying about interruption of benefits.

-Specifically, people can continue to use their issued health insurance cards for medical examination and treatment at medical facilities, even in cases where the address information or the place of initial medical examination and treatment registration has not been adjusted after the administrative unit has changed.
+Specifically, people can continue to use their issued health insurance cards for medical examination and treatment at medical facilities, even in cases where the address information or the initial place of registration for medical examination and treatment has not been adjusted after the administrative unit has changed.
 This is especially important at a time when many localities are merging, dissolving or establishing new commune-level administrative units.

 Social insurance agencies in localities are also required to promptly coordinate with health insurance examination and treatment facilities to finalize data, organize appraisal and settlement of health insurance examination and treatment costs for the second quarter of 2025, and at the same time make advance payments for the third quarter of 2025 according to regulations.